 In the quest for an alternative process with convincing finishing results, an engine manufacturer worked with OTEC to evaluate two different mass-finishing technologies.

-The first process, in a round vibratory trough, proved inexpedient for the application: even after several hours of processing, it was unable to bring all the edge breaks within the tolerance range, while the rounding produced in the tests was neither symmetrical nor repeatable.
-Furthermore, the increased noise level and associated vibrations were a problem given that sensitive measuring devices are used close by.
+The first process, in a round vibratory trough, proved inexpedient for the application, as even after several hours of processing, it was unable to bring all the edge breaks within the tolerance range and the rounding produced in the tests was neither symmetrical nor repeatable.
+Additionally, the increased noise level and associated vibrations were a problem given that sensitive measuring devices are used close by.

 The second process, in the OTEC stream finishing machine, quickly achieved very promising results at the first attempt.
-By positioning the component precisely, all the edge breaks were within tolerance in just 15 minutes, with highly symmetrical rounding along the entire edge.
-Additional runs confirmed that the process was repeatable and stable.
+By positioning the component precisely, all the edge breaks were within tolerance in just 15 minutes, with highly symmetrical rounding along the entire edge, with additional runs confirming that the process was repeatable and stable.
 Shape variation was less than 1 µm – so low that not a single adjustment was required in upstream broaching.
 Lastly, the low-noise, low-vibration process was suitable for use near sensitive measuring devices.